lorente/NEncaVIB/README.md

 # NEncaVIB
 Non-Equilibrium Non-Crossing Approximation with VIBrations

 This code uses the equations by Ned S. Wingreen and Yigal Meir Phys.
 Rev. B 49, 11040 – Published 15 April 1994 to account for the non-equilibrium Kondo effect between two electrodes.
 The impurity is in the present version treated as a single orbital and its total spin si fixed to 1/2.
 The code is very efficient and converges with great accuracy by using convolutions coded in FFT (needs fftw3).
-The code uses the self-consisten Born Approximation to deal with a local vibration of the impurity.
+The code uses the self-consistent Born Approximation to deal with a local vibration of the impurity.
 As is done, we can add as many vibrations as needed.
-This follwos the paper by P. Roura-Bas, L. Tosi, and A. A. Aligia
+This follwos the paper by P. Roura-Bas, L. Tosi, and A. A. Aligia Phys.
-Phys.
 Rev. B 93, 115139 – Published 24 March 2016.
 We have run the code using the Kondo efect with various e-vib couplind and it converges excedeengly well even in the strong coupling regime.
 Moreover the code is totally able to recover the vibronic regime in the presence of a bias drop, which is very interesting.

 The input is in the file WMnca.input.
 And example is: